Coul33t/MLA-motion-analysis/README.md

 # Machine learning for the MLA platform

 This repo contains data processing and visualization for data from the MLA platform.
+See https://github.com/Coul33t/MLA-motion-processing for the motion processing part.
 Needs:
 * Python 3.6 (64 bits)
 * Scipy 1.0.0